philippschmalen/devcontainer-python-uv-template/README.md

 2. **Replace Placeholders**
 - Search and replace `my_project` in `docker-compose.yml` and `python-project-template` in `pyproject.toml` with your project name
-- Search and replace for `my_project` in `.devcontainer/docker-compose.extend.yml` with your project name.
+- Search and replace for `my_project` in `.devcontainer/docker-compose.extend.yml` and `.devcontainer/devcontainer.json` with your project name.
 - Update `name`, `version` in `pyproject.toml`
 - Update the year and copyright holder in `LICENSE`
 - update this `README.md` for your project.